FAQs for Practices

 - What if another patient wants an appointment that has yet to be booked and secured by the Accidentist patient?

 - It is important to check that the Accidentist appointment has not been paid for and booked.
-If is still under the ‘offered’ tab on the dashboard, you can withdraw the offer and make the appointment available for the other patient.
+If is still under the "offered" tab on the Practice Dashboard, you can withdraw the offer and make the appointment available for the other patient.
 If it is booked, you should not offer this appointment to anybody else.
 It is really important that the Accidentist dashboard is updated with the practice diary so you don't double book patients.

 - How can I triage a patient before their appointment?

-- Once the patient has booked their appointment, Accidentist will release the patient’s telephone number to your Accidentist dashboard.
+- Once the patient has booked their appointment, Accidentist will release the patient’s telephone number to your Accidentist Practice Dashboard.
 The patient will be expecting your call to triage and risk assess prior to them attending their appointment.

 - What if I don’t feel the patient should attend their appointment following a telephone triage and risk assessment?

-- Please kindly cancel the appointment from your Accidentist dashboard, this will provide the patient with a full refund.
+- Please kindly cancel the appointment from your Accidentist Practice Dashboard, this will provide the patient with a full refund.

 - Are radiographs included in the dental examination?

 - This is at the dentist's own discretion; however, we would not expect radiographs to be included in the examination fee.
 Radiographs would normally incur a separate charge.